GnarlyNarwhal/TuringMachineSimulator/README.md

 ### Example

-Imagine we have a turing machine as shown below.
+Imagine we have a Turing machine as shown below.
 The head currently points to a cell with the symbol `c` and the current state is S1 where S1 is defined by the 5-tuple `(S1, 'c', '&', right, S2)`.
 ```
    ---------------------------